To Do Canada

 Kettle Lakes Provincial Park

 This provincial park is also classified as a recreation park, with many interactive programs available for children and families.
-Those who love to fish will enjoy the plethora of Rainbow and Brook trout available in the lakes.
+Those who love fishing will enjoy the abundance of Rainbow and Brook trout in the lakes.
 Or grab a bike and coast through 14km of adventurous trails.
 Children will love the Pines Playground as well as swimming in Slab and Island Lake.

 Address: 1350 Municipal Rd, Connaught/Timmins